-Nestrans, in partnership with industry, is looking at ways in which the freight transport system in the north east could further develop.
-Working with private and public sector interests across all modes, a Freight Action Plan to take forward the proposals for freight in the RTS has been produced and identifies proposals and actions to enhance the effectiveness of freight movement.
+Working with private and public sector interests across all modes, a Freight Action Plan takes forward proposals and actions to enhance the effectiveness of freight movement.
 A refreshed Action Plan (FAP2) was produced and launched in June 2014.

 In 2016 Aberdeen City Council launched the ECO Stars Fleet Recognition Scheme in partnership with Nestrans and Aberdeenshire Council.
 The aim of this scheme is to encourage more efficient & cleaner operations for HGVs, buses, coaches, vans and taxis.
 Nestrans facilitates membership of Eco Stars, which can provide advice and

-A freight map for Aberdeen City showing principal freight routes, restrictions on the road network, industrial estates and lorry parking areas has been published.
-A freight map covering the Aberdeenshire area is also available.
-Both can be found here.
+The freight map for the north east of Scotland showing principal freight routes, restrictions on the road network, industrial estates and lorry parking areas has recently been updated as part of the CIVITAS Portis project.